scottkerstetter/squidbase/README.md

 # SquidBase

-This database, SquidBase, contains weapon and version information for Splatoon 3.

 ## Scope

+This SQlite database, SquidBase, contains weapon and version information for Splatoon 3.
+Currently weapon and version notes are scattered across the internet which makes it difficult to make any deeper analysis.
+This collect will help anyone interested in taking a more analytical look at weapon options and track how they've change via developer patch notes.

 ## Functional Requirements